POS System Credit Card Processing: Without vs. Built-In

 2. You want flexibility.
 You can switch POS providers any time in the future without changing payment processors.

 3. You need an industry-specific solution.
 Many integrated solutions don’t support high-risk industries or offer businesses in those industries unfair rates.
 A third-party processor can help you secure better rates.
 Or consider an integrated solution with experience in your industry.
-(For example, FTx POS offers great rates for kratom, smoke shops, CBD and vape shops ).
+(For example, FTx POS offers great rates for kratom, smoke shops, CBD, and vape shops ).

 4. You process a small volume of transactions.
 Manually inputting transaction details (which may be required with a third-party solution) is easier with a small number of sales.
 This, along with flexibility, is why smaller businesses might prefer a non-integrated payments solution.